 The mission of the Capital University Counselor Education program is to provide students a broad, holistic experience in which professional, ethical, and effective counselors are created.
-The 64-credit hour CACREP accredited Master of Arts in Clinical Mental Health Counseling and the Master of Arts in Education in School Counseling programs prepare students with the requisite knowledge and skills to work in settings including K-12 schools, hospitals, community agencies, college counseling centers, and private practice among others.
+The 64-credit hour Clinical Mental Health Counseling and School Counseling tracks prepare students with the requisite knowledge and skills to work in settings including K-12 schools, hospitals, community agencies, college counseling centers, and private practice.
 Counselors receive training in eight core areas: human growth and development, social and cultural diversity, counseling and helping relationships, group counseling and group work, career development, assessment and testing, research and program evaluation, and professional counseling orientation and ethical practice.
 The programs are experiential and didactic with a 100-hour practicum and 600-hour internship.